Hi, How Can We Help You?

 Our History

-Since 1932 Gaumont Palace in Corporation Street has always been a place where people meet and digest entertainment, film and culture and was the civic pride of Taunton.
+Since 1932 Gaumont Palace in Corporation Street has always been a place for entertainment, film and culture and was the civic pride of Taunton.
 In the 1980’s it was taken over by The Rank Group and become a bingo hall and has been one ever since.

 In 2009 a local man, Jim Laflin, and his volunteers campaigned to reclaim the ‘Mecca Bingo Hall’ for the community.
-Though great strides were made, and the local council agreed to support, it never happened as the company who owned the building at the time did not want to sell.
-Now the local council own the building, which was purchased in 2019.
+Though great strides were made, and the local council agreed to support it, the reclaiming never happened because the company who owned the building at the time did not want to sell.
+Now the county council own the building, which was purchased in 2019.

 In 2014, Andrew Knutt contacted the Laflin family to assist and continue the campaign, but the sad news that Jim Laflin had passed away meant that there was no one to continue and Jim’s work had been lost.
 Andrew took it upon himself to restart the reclaiming of Gaumont Palace and through his professional business connections formailised ‘Project Gaumont’ in 2017.